aromerovilla/individual_python_MBD/README.md

 Link to my GitHub https://github.com/aromerovilla/individual_python_MBD

+To run the code you need to pip install dask.ml

 In this assigment I am rewritting into Dask the Bicycle machine learning assigment done with pandas.

 For the ploting I used .compute() so I am able to plot graphs.